-Any individuals engaged in a physical fight in or near any building owned or operated by Deree-ACG may be referred for prosecution.
+Any individuals engaged in a physical fight in or near any building owned or operated by Deree-ACG may be referred to a Hearing Board.

 Fire Alarms

 Smoke detectors are located throughout the building.
 In the event of an alarm, all residents should exit the building.
 Residents must have regard to the safety of themselves and other residents and observe the Fire Regulations applicable to Residences (see Emergency Evacuation Procedures that are posted on apartment doors).